We continue to serve new and existing clients and meet by way of telephone, email or video conference. COVID-19 Update. Click Here

 Our firm produces a large amount of free material.
 We believe that this information raises awareness regarding the issues facing accident victims.
 We believe that our clients deserve to know how we operate and to hold us accountable.
 Our commitment to each case and client is the foundation of our firm.

-We never increase our fee if mediation, arbitration or litigation.
-In fact, we do not increase fees even if the case goes to court or is appealed.
+We never increase our fee if mediation or litigation occurs.
+In fact, we do not increase fees even if the case goes to trial.